-The difference between Facebook pages and groups is profound explains WNIP’s Deputy Editor, Esther Kezia Thorpe, not just in terms of reach but also engagement.
+The difference between Facebook pages and groups is profound, not just in terms of reach but also engagement.

-After Facebook announced a series of algorithm changes late last year, a number of publishers decided to start up or shift their attention to groups instead.
+After Facebook announced a series of algorithm changes at the start of 2018 which would primarily affect Pages, a number of publishers decided to start up or shift their attention to Groups instead.

 Pages can be verified, but that depends on whether Facebook deems you eligible for verification.
 Verification ensures that users know your page is legitimate, and will improve where it shows up in searches.

 By contrast, Facebook Groups are a more private affair.
-Groups can be affiliated with pages, which can be a great way of building a more engaged community.
+Groups can be affiliated with Pages, so that a Group is displayed on the Page and clearly associated.
+This can be a great way of building a more engaged community from a Page.

 Groups are used for all sorts of things, from special interests to local buying and selling, and even local news and events.
 Posts in Groups are prioritised in individual’s newsfeeds, but unlike Pages, if a user interacts with a Group post, it won’t share this in their friend’s newsfeeds.
 Members can choose whether to receive notifications for everything posted in the group, just highlights or to not have notifications at all.

 When setting up a Group, there are a variety of different privacy methods available, from public – meaning anyone can join, to completely private Groups which don’t show up in search.
 There are also options where people can request to join – a function that’s useful to keep spammers out.
 As a result, most Groups tend to be smaller than Pages, and grow more slowly.